Mohamed-Harby/JobHacker-System/README.md

 This repository contains the code and documentation for my Java internship at JobHacker Community.
 The internship consisted of several tasks focused on developing Java applications and improving my programming skills.

 ## Tasks
-The internship included the following task
+The internship included the following tasks

-- Task 1: Create my first java program and run it using terminal
+- Task 1: (preparation-week) Create my first java program and run it using terminal

 ## Technologies Used